Last updated: March 28, 2022

 - You may require a transit or travel visa for the third country.
 Be sure to check the visa requirements of your stop-over destination before making any flight bookings.

-- In case you test positive during transit, you may have to abide by quarantine regulations imposed by the third country or return to your original point of departure.
+- In case you test positive during transit, you may have to abide by quarantine regulations imposed by the third country.

-Whether you’re an Indian newcomer looking forward to starting a new life in Canada as a permanent resident or an international student or foreign worker with plans of working in Canada, now that the flight ban has been lifted, you can plan your move to Canada.
-Be sure to check the Government of Canada travel website for up-to-date information on travel restrictions, quarantine requirements, vaccination and COVID-19 testing protocol, before making travel arrangements.
+Whether you’re an Indian newcomer looking forward to starting a new life in Canada as a permanent resident or an international student or foreign worker with plans of working in Canada, now that the pandemic is easing, you can plan your move to Canada.
+Be sure to check the Government of Canada travel website for up-to-date information on COVID-19 related travel restrictions.